mk-fg/python-onedrive/README.md

 	work in most cases, but is not perfect, so try quoting the value if it fits the above description.
 That's how it should be done for strings in YAML.

+* As was mentioned in [#45](https://github.com/mk-fg/python-onedrive/issues/45),
+	apparently sometimes OneDrive might do weird things with its gzip encoding.

+	It can be used by default (esp. if you're using recent "requests" module as http client), and can be disabled by either setting this in the api subclass (or in the instance):

+		request_base_headers = {'Accept-Encoding': ''}

+	Or, in case of command-line tool, add following to your ~/.lcrc configuration file (all indents should be two spaces, it's a YAML file):

+		request:
+		  base_headers:
+		    Accept-Encoding: ''

 * (A lot of) `WARNING:requests.packages.urllib3.connectionpool:Connection pool is full, discarding connection` messages get logged when using (default) requests http client module, especially when using BITS API.